mikaelm1/flask-api-boilerplate/README.md

 # flask-api-boilerplate
-A Flask boilerplate for building Dockerized APIs
+A Flask boilerplate for writing Dockerized APIs.
+Includes a base Docker and Docker Compose configuration, unit testing framework setup to run with a single command, helper functions for running database migrations, managing Blueprints, sending mobile push notifications, and more.

 ## Prerequisites